Tools of the Technocracy: #2 Big Data & Artificial Intelligence

 Big data is an arms race for information and computing power.
-The more information and computing power an entity has the more power it can leverage against or over others.
+The more information and computing power an entity has the more power it can leverage against you or over others.
 Privacy is generally discussed in terms of protecting yourself individually, but more and more it is becoming vital to protect your information to protect everyone.
-By reducing the amount of data you feed into big data, you prevent that data from being able to be used against you and others.
+By reducing how much you feed into big data, you prevent that data from being weaponized against others.
 How is all this data collected anyways?

-Online services and retailers are very interested in where you spend your time and attention.
+Online services are very interested in where you spend your time and attention.
 There are a multitude of different ways trackers infect your online experience.

-Browsers currently have much more fine-tuned control over what information you share with sites you visit and there are mechanisms to mitigate this.
-However, with an app, there are much fewer ways to restrict these (especially without root access).
+Browsers currently have much more fine-tuned control over what information you share with sites you visit.
+There are mechanisms to mitigate this.
+With a smartphone app however, there are much fewer ways to restrict surveillance, and they generally require more effort.

-The biggest problem is that these tools aren't simply built to target individuals, but rather to track-and-trace them as a group.
+Simply not being a target is not enough to avoid problems.
+Instead of relying on tracking you as an individual, many techniques involve spying on everyone.
+By being able to analyze every interaction, everyone can manipulated all the time.
 With more and more sophisticated tools, this becomes a larger and larger threat.
-The state has the power to force people into interactions.
+The state has the power to force people into using specific services.
 As a matter of principle the powers of the state and large corporations to collect information on people must be restricted.

 Biometrics are special pieces of data that should be guarded the most.
-Such as your:
+Such as:

 Essentially, anything that uniquely identifies you is not something you want your data to be able to be traced back to.
 The problem with biometrics is that unlike passwords or keys they can not be (easily) changed or revoked.
 It is much easier to change a password than get an entirely new face.

-De-identifying data is the process of removing or changing information like names and addresses in the hope that the dataset won't allow you to uniquely identify a person.
-This is not protection for the people involved.
-For example, location data is essentially impossible to 'de-identify'.
+De-identifying data is the process of removing or changing information like names and addresses in the hope that the dataset won’t allow you to uniquely identify a person.
+This protection, isn’t absolute.
+For example, location data is essentially impossible to ‘de-identify’.
 How many people visit your home during certain hours each day?
-Even if the system doesn't list their names it's probably not too hard to find out.
+Even if the system doesn’t list their names it’s probably not too hard to find out.

 When your data is collected by different parties very often they will repackage and sell out the data.
 There are large data brokerages with massive datasets.
 This means that intelligent systems (or a determined adversary) could potentially gather a near-complete picture of your life by correlating pieces from different datasets.
 This is a massive advantage that large firms will always have over smaller organizations.

 It is not only your own personal security that matters, but also the security of all those who are keeping data about you.
 HaveIbeenPwned is a great tool to verify if your e-mail appears in any data breaches.
 The trouble is that any information that becomes accessible is impossible to truly erase.
-There is no guarantee that AI won't be trained with datasets derived from unsavory sources.
+Those wishing to use data to control others likely do not care for ethical concerns about how it is sourced.

 A great deal of these results are derived from a properly designed network and dataset.
 An AI fed with data that is incomplete or biased can produce useless or incorrect results.
 This is why it is a horrific idea to allow AI algorithms designed to track and control you to have control over your life.
 These AI algorithms can work together to create more sophisticated tools.